pickwick3/Trading-Strategy-Simulator/README.md

 # Trading-Strategy-Simulator
-This is a trading tool that aims to streamline the strategy testing process down to a point and click process.
+A PyQt5 application that aims to streamline the strategy testing process down to a point and click process.
 There are 3 tabs in the application: Data Downloader, Data Viewer, and Strategy Simulator.

 ### Data Downloader: